 It is also part of our identity to treat our business partners in the same manner.

 We protect the rights of our employees and prevent any form of discrimination.
-We are not aware of any infractions of the discrimination prohibition.
+No violations against the discrimination ban were observed in 2019.

 Diversity management